-The Leica TL2 and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in July 2017 and January 2017.
+The Leica TL2 and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in July 2017 and January 2017.
 Both the TL2 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 24.1 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica TL2 vs Fujifilm X-T20

 The side-by-side display below illustrates the physical size and weight of the Leica TL2 and the Fujifilm X-T20.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TL2 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably larger (6 percent) than the Leica TL2.
 However, the X-T20 is slightly lighter (4 percent) than the TL2.
 In this context, it is worth noting that neither the TL2 nor the X-T20 are weather-sealed.